Strategic Defense Against Drug Charges

 The potential consequences of a drug charge can vary depending on the type of drug, the amount involved and whether it was a violent offense.
 Evaluating your options is essential.
 We will work hard to minimize the consequences of all types of drug charges, including:

 We will thoroughly review the circumstances leading up to your arrest to build a strong defense.
-We will determine whether your constitutional rights were violated and whether evidence was gathered illegally.
+Our attorney will determine whether your constitutional rights were violated and whether evidence was gathered illegally.

 If you were charged with a drug-related crime stemming from a DUI stop, we can help defend you against both charges.
-You can rest assured that we will fight to help you get the results you deserve.
+You can rest assured that our lawyer will fight to help you get the results you deserve.

 Common Types Of Drugs Involved In Criminal Cases